 To provide program administration, excellent customer service, guidance and access to information and resources, and various levels of support for our diverse customers to foster informed, open, and participatory government while meeting legal requirements.

 The City Clerk’s Office is responsible for a number of functions, including:

-- administrative support for City Council, including annual recruitment for boards and commissions, council subcommittee support, and Sister City relationships;
+- Administrative support for City Council, including annual recruitment for boards and commissions, council subcommittee support, and Sister City relationships; and

 City Council Support

 Responsible for preparing City Council agendas, recording all City Council meetings and study sessions, as well as preparing and retaining official City Council minutes.

 Responsible for coordinating and administering all general city elections.
 Citizen-initiated recalls, initiatives and referendums are also submitted to the City Clerk and verified for sufficiency.

 The City of Boulder has 21 advisory boards and commissions that work with and advise city departments and City Council on community issues.

 Domestic Partnership Registry